-Calculus, Physics, Chemistry and English are offered at the AP level.
+Calculus, Statistics, Physics, Chemistry, Computer Science, Environmental Science and Language Arts are offered at the AP level.
 We do not offer IB classes.
 All classes are designed to encourage thinking, knowledge, commitment to quality, and excitement about learning.
 Our schedule makes it easy for 12th graders to take some of their classes at PCC if they choose, earning college credit as they finish their senior year.

 Are students prepared for college?

 Yes.
 Almost all SST students continue on to colleges, and returning alumni say they feel well-prepared, frequently mentioning writing, thinking and discussion skills.
 SST alumni have been admitted to a variety of colleges and universities, including public institutions such as the University of Washington, Oregon State, University of Oregon, Portland, State, and Portland Community College, and private institutions such as Brown, Carleton, Whitman, University of Portland, and the Art Institute of Portland.

 How do SST students do on SAT and ACT tests?

 SST students' scores on statewide math, reading and writing tests are consistently higher than the state average.

 Parents are involved in many ways.
 Each student has a Focus teacher who helps track the student's progress, and is the parents' primary contact at SST.
 Parents accompany students and teachers on field trips, help with the Open House events and other activities to publicize the school, and volunteer expertise for specific class or club activities.
 Parents can also participate in the SST Booster Club.